iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Iowa, both juvenile and adult felony records can be sealed.
 Sealing felony records prevents the public from accessing them without a court order.
 It is worth noting that law enforcement and other governmental agencies may be able to access them.

-Convicts must meet certain conditions before they are eligible to seal felony records.
+Convicts are usually required to meet certain conditions before they are eligible to seal felony records.
 A person is qualified:

 • if the person is 18 years old, or if the criminal case ended two years prior,